dij0s/PETAL/thesis/bachelor_thesis.typ

     [Municipal relevance], [0.51 ± 0.28], [0.41 ± 0.23],
     [Source citations], [0.31 ± 0.34], [0.29 ± 0.37],
   ),
-  caption: "Score per benchmarking criteria on test dataset across ten runs, for large and small configurations.", ) <comparison_criteria>
+  caption: "LLM-as-a-judge benchmark score on test dataset, per criteria.", ) <comparison_criteria>

 These tables summarize and introduce further comparison between the expert evaluation and G-eval benchmarking framework, assessing differences between the baseline configuration and a smaller one.